openhab/openhab-addons/bundles/org.openhab.binding.dirigera/README.md

 ### Generic Thing Properties

-Each thing has properties attached for identification.
+Each thing has properties attached for product information.
+It contains information of hardware and firmware version, device model and manufacturer.
+Device capabilities are listed in `canReceive` and `canSend`.

 <img align="center" width="500" src="doc/thing-properties.png">